How can we help you?

 Announced as a part of the federal government’s COVID-19 economic recovery plan, the HomeBuilder grant caused an upswing in construction activity as Australians rushed into the market in order to secure the grant and sent building approvals skyrocketing.

-Unfortunately, along with low interest rates, it also pushed up the cost of building.
+Unfortunately, along with low-interest rates, it also pushed up the cost of building.

 As the stimulus package’s impact begins to wane following the peak of construction activity, demand should begin to steady in the coming years.
 However, this will largely be impacted by global markets.

-Current State of Home Building Costs 2023
+Current State of Home Building Costs 2024

 Recent trends in Australian home building costs

-• Material costs: Continuing to rise
+• Material costs: Continue to rise

 Factors That Could Affect Future Home Building Costs